In a perfect world, you wouldn’t need to search for classroom wish list examples or seek a sample classroom wish list letter to parents.

 Generally, parents are more generous when items requested directly connect to classroom tasks and activities.

 Simply asking for random resources doesn’t resonate as well.

 In your letter to parents, be sure to address in some way how the supplies and materials requested will align with teaching/learning objectives.

 See a sample classroom wish list letter to parents further on in the post.

-While many teachers possess basic teacher supplies such as black pens, paper, a stapler, post-it notes, etc., you may be one of the few who lack such items.
+While many teachers possess basic teacher supplies, you may be one who lacks such items.